atamertcan/PlayerMonsterGame/README.md

 - Made with Java.
 - Consist of 3 files: one interface, two classes.
 - It does not contain main file.
 - In the program, we have player and monster.
-They have their very own features like hit-point
+They have their very own features like hit-point or strength.